-Aachen 22 has a Henschel 562E chassis and a Ludewig body and Siemens electrical equipment, as did nine similar vehicles for Osnabruck.
-There had only ever been twelve, all built in 1956, the other two for Wuppertal having Krupp chassis.
+Aachen 22 has a Henschel 562E chassis, a Ludewig one-and-half-deck body and Siemens electrical equipment, as did nine similar vehicles for Osnabruck.
+There had only ever been twelve built new, all in 1956, the other two for Wuppertal having Krupp chassis.
 Additionally, 16 older chassis were rebodied as one-and-half-deckers, making a total of 28.

 Aachen had a single trolleybus route of 20 kilometres which operated from 1944 until 1974.
 By the time number 22 was withdrawn on 10 October 1972 it was the only one-and-a-half deck trolleybus in service anywhere.